 Thursday, March 24, 2011

-Paul Betts started this monthly ritual about three years ago.
-He says he was driving in his car while listening to the radio one day and heard about unclaimed bodies stacking up in cold storage behind the morgue.
+This monthly ritual started about three years ago by a man who says he was driving in his car while listening to the radio one day and heard about unclaimed bodies stacking up in cold storage behind the morgue.
 Concerned about this increasing problem, he contacted the coroner who directed him to Perry Funeral Home where bodies were being sent for burial.
-Eventually, Paul and Betsy Deak, Perry Funeral Home operations manager, made arrangements for members of his St. Christopher and St. Paul Episcopal Church to become involved.
+Eventually, Perry Funeral Home made arrangements for members of St. Christopher and St. Paul Episcopal Church to become involved.
 They started the Celebration of Friends memorial services to bring formal closure to the lives of those with no other means of having this observance.
 Everyone is welcome to attend the rituals.

-Carolyn and Frank Gamble, who are members of Paul’s church, are accompanied today by their granddaughter Kaitlin, age 12.
-Kaitlin, a regular participant who plays an important role assisting with activities during the service, says that being a part of celebrating these friends makes her feel special.
-Representing Transforming Love Community Church are Della Woodwall and Roberta Watson.
-Mike Mireles, funeral home clerk, orchestrates service preparations that include printed programs, American flags, candles, and beautiful white roses representing each deceased honoree.
+Various church members and others assist with activities during the service supporting funeral home services.
+Preparations include printed programs, American flags, candles, and beautiful white roses representing each deceased honoree.
 Roses are distributed to participants at the end of the service.
 Attendees are encouraged to give them to others to pray in honor of the deceased.

 I sense something powerful in the room when each departed person’s earthly existence is acknowledged with an oral reading stating name (if known), date of birth, and death.
 Our sincere and enthusiastic response of “May he/she rest in peace” feels empowering, knowing our presence serves as testimony to their lives and our hopes for their future peace.
 We settle into satisfied and sing in celebration of this momentous occasion.
 Each one of our new friends has been claimed.